Jaromír Zmrhal: Brescia and Loan to Mladá Boleslav

 On 6 August 2019, Zmrhal signed a four-year contract with Italian club Brescia.
 The transfer fee was reported to be €3.75m.

 On 1 February 2021, Zmrhal moved to Czech club Mladá Boleslav, on a loan deal until the end of the season.

 Apollon Limassol

 On 4 July 2024, Zmrhal signed a contract with Cypriot club Apollon Limassol until May 2026.

+Zbrojovka Brno

+On 5 June 2026, Zmrhal signed a multi-year contract with Czech club Zbrojovka Brno.

 International career

 Zmrhal got his first call up to the senior Czech Republic side for 2018 FIFA World Cup qualifiers against Germany and Azerbaijan in October 2016, debuting against the latter on 11 October.

 He scored his first goal in his second appearance, a 2–1 home victory against Norway in the World Cup qualification round.